 While working on my masters degree, I focused on my verse memoir, and again with my PhD I looked into the role that life writing can have on mental health.
 However, I am not a therapist, and I do not do any kind of psychoanalysis or therapeutic counselling*.

-I am a guidance counsellor and a writing instructor.
+I am a guidance counselor and a writing instructor.
 I can help students and writers by continually pushing them to explore new perspectives through writing exercises.
 I can help them to distance themselves from the old narrative, and seek out possibilities for themselves and their personal story.

 You can read more about my philosophy regarding how writing can be a tool to improve our lives: Poetics and the Good Life.